Announcing Incident Command! The AI powered Next-Gen SIEMLearn more.

 When a web page is compromised with cross-site scripting, a collection of issues can quickly emerge.
 Possible concerns include, but are not limited to:

-Cross-site scripting can be detrimental to an organization if it is not detected and handled in an immediate timeframe.
+Cross-site scripting can be highly detrimental if it is not detected and remediated quickly.
 With businesses and clients both at risk of XSS attacks, reputations and professional relationships can be negatively impacted following a successful malware injection.

 Cross-site scripting attacks are typically categorized as one of the following types.